NINAnor/awesome-nina/README.md

 # Awesome NINA
 Curated list of resources and tools used in NINA

+# Tools
+- [DBeaver](https://dbeaver.io/) - a GUI software that allows to connect to lot's of different databases (available on Firmaportalen)
+- [TAD](https://www.tadviewer.com/) - quick CSV/Parquet/SQLite viewer with filtering/sorting/grouping/pivoting capabilities

 # Development
 ## Tools
 - [MITM Proxy](https://mitmproxy.org/) - a proxy service that can intercept request/response between different containers, useful to debug
-- [DBeaver](https://dbeaver.io/) - a GUI software that allows to connect to lot's of different databases (available on Firmaportalen)
 - [Nix](https://nixos.org/manual/nix/stable) - a package manager without the need of administrator rights which ensures great reproduciblity
 - [Bruno](https://www.usebruno.com/) - A FOSS postman alternative, all requests are saved on your filesystem and can be saved in git
 - [DuckDB](https://duckdb.org/) - A swiss-army knife for reading and manipuling data from different sources (Postgres, CSV, Excel, SQLServer, JSON, etc..), also has spatial support built-in